Ahmad Al-Juaidi

-Ahmad Mohannad Talab Al-Juaidi (أحمد مهند الجعيدي; born 9 April 2001) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League side Shabab Al-Ordon and the Jordan national team.
+Ahmad Mohannad Talab Al-Juaidi (أحمد مهند الجعيدي; born 9 April 2001) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League side Al-Salt.

 Club career

 Al-Juaidi is a youth product of Shabab Al-Ordon.
 In 2020, he was promoted to the first team of Shabab Al-Ordon and quickly gained the starter spot.

 In February 2024, Al-Juaidi signed a season and a half contract for Al-Wehdat.

 International career

 Al-Juaidi was part of the Jordan U23 team that won the 2021 WAFF U-23 Championship as the starter goalkeeper.

-In January 2024, Al-Juaidi was named in Jordan national team's 26-men squad for the 2023 AFC Asian Cup.
+In January 2024, Al-Juaidi was named in the Jordan national team's 26-men squad for the 2023 AFC Asian Cup.

+On 17 May 2026, Al-Juaidi was named in the Jordan national team's 30-men preliminary squad for the 2026 FIFA World Cup.